qiufengyu21/DevOps-Test/reports/Fuzzer.md

 **What type of problems do you think the fuzzer discovered?**

 Fuzzing is a technique in which we give some random or unexpected input to a computer program and we observe the behaviour of a computer program.
 After performing fuzzing some tescases never failed, so we can discover that either the tests written are not useful or we still need to improve the fuzzer functionalities.
-It also helped in discovering issues such as race conditions and deadlocks, memory leaks and undefined behaviour.
+This fuzzer mostly helped in finding issues with control flow.
+This is because we manipulated binary operators in code files which resulted in alteration of flows.
 It helped in discovering control flow bugs, like we expect that "<" is correct conditional operator, but we may actually need "<=" at that place for correct behaviour.

 **What are some ways fuzzing operations could be extended in the future?**